Venetian nationalism

-Venetian nationalism (also Venetism, from the Venetian/Italian name, venetismo) is a nationalist, but primarily regionalist, political movement active mostly in Veneto, Italy, as well as in other parts of the former Republic of Venice.
+Venetian nationalism, also Venetism or Venetianism, from the Venetian/Italian name, venetismo, is a nationalist, but primarily regionalist, political movement active mostly in Veneto, Italy, as well as in other parts of the former Republic of Venice.
+The term Venetismo was likely coined by Guido Piovene, who wrote that it was "a powerful reality of the imagination" for Venetians, who hold "a fantastic conviction that their land is a world".

 Generally speaking, Venetists promote the distinct Venetian identity and the rediscovery of the Republic of Venice's heritage, traditions, culture, and language, and/or demand more autonomy or even independence for Veneto from Italy.
 According to journalist Paolo Possamai, Venetism is "the strain of Veneto and Venetians toward the recognition of their identity and autonomy".
 Venetism is a broad movement, which includes Venetist parties, notably Liga Veneta, but also encompasses people from other political parties.
 In 1982 Goffredo Parise, a writer and journalist, wrote: "Veneto is my fatherland. [...]
 Even if a Republic of Italy exists, this abstract idea is not my Fatherland [...].
 We Venetians have travelled throughout the world, but our Fatherland, that for which we would fight if it were necessary to fight, is Veneto. [...]
 When I see "River sacred to the Fatherland" written on the bridges spanning the Piave, I am moved, not because I think of Italy, but rather because I think of Veneto."